spsforks/SCons-scons-wiki/FrequentlyAskedQuestions.md

 Of course, if you do know Python, you can use its scripting capabilities to do more sophisticated things in your build: construct lists of files, manipulate file names dynamically, handle flow control (loops and conditionals) in your build process, etc.

-## Why is SCons written for Python version 2.7?
+## Why is SCons written for Python version 3?

-Python 2.7 is still in widespread use on many systems, as it has been on an extended support cycle (10 years!) and still ships in many systems.
-By writing the internal code so that it works on these systems, we're making it as easy as possible for more sites to install and work with SCons on as wide a variety of systems as possible.
+While Python 2 is still in widespread use on many systems, it has reached end-of-life status (after >10 years!) as far as the Python developers and many developers of add-on products.

-"Why don't people just upgrade their Python version?" you may ask.
-Yes, Python's packaging and installation make it easy for people to upgrade versions, but that's not the only barrier.

-In commercial development environments, any new operating system or language version must usually be accompanied by extensive tests to make sure that the upgrade hasn't introduced subtle problems or regressions into the code being produced.
-Consequently, upgrading is an expensive proposition that many sites can't undertake just because a new tool like SCons might require it.
-When faced with that sort of choice, it's much less risky and expensive for them to just walk away from trying the new tool.

-However, the ending of support by the Python development team for Python 2 (Jan 1 2020) provides an opportunity for a much-needed freshening of SCons code, which has been restricted by trying to run code that works on both Python 2 and Python 3, so the next SCons version (4.x) will not work on Python 2.
+SCons is developed by volunteers, and the burden of carrying code that tried to work equivalently on two major Python versions while at the same time restricting SCons from using powerful new techniques that have been introduced in the Python 3 series was becoming substantial.

 SCons 3.x versions will continue to be able run on Python 2.

-## Am I restricted to using Python 2.7 code in my SConscript files?
+## Am I restricted to using Python 3 code in my SConscript files?

 You can use any syntax supported by the version of python you are using to run SCons.
 SCons can be run with Python versions 2.7 and >= 3.5.
 For your own SConscript files, consider whether you need to support both Python series, and if so take some compatibility steps.
 The Python `six` module may help with this.